 Assuming you are asking about the average range of an electric bike, it really depends on a number of factors.
 These include:

-• If you are using the throttle or using pedal assist.
+- If you are using the throttle or pedal assist,

 However, you can expect an electric bike to have a range of anywhere from 20 to 100 miles on a single charge, depending on factors like the riders’ pedalling habits and riding style.